Hadi-Saghir/Fast-Food-Image-Classification/README.md

 3. Usage

 ## Requirements
-You can run the code in Google Colab or
+You can run the code in **Google Colab**

+or

-To run the code and reproduce the results in Jupyter, you need the following dependencies:
+To run the code and reproduce the results in **Jupyter**, you need the following dependencies:
 - Python (3.6 or above)
 - Jupyter Notebook
 - TensorFlow (2.x)